open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

-Now run the app again, and when you access the route you'll see similar output
+Now run the app again, and when you access the path you'll see similar output
 as before, but this time with a span representing the manually-created one at
 the top: